Skip to main content

 Obviously, a segmented blade is not the right choice for precision work.
 But it can be used for both wet and dry cuts.
 The big advantage of the segmented blade is that it doesn’t necessarily need a liquid coolant.
 The notches in the blade material draw air down to help cool the blade while it is working.
 As an added bonus, the notches make it easier for the blade to channel away debris.

-We normally see the segmented blade easily slicing through something like concrete.
+We normally see the segmented diamond blade easily slicing through something like concrete.
 But because of the notches, chipping is always a risk.
 Operators should be cognizant of that risk at all times, especially when working with materials like marble, granite, and brick.
 Safety glasses and other protective equipment are non-negotiable.

-More About Continuous Rim Blades
+More About Continuous Rim Diamond Blades

-The continuous rim blade tends to be a softer bond blade chosen for precision work.
+The continuous rim diamond blade tends to be a softer bond blade chosen for precision work.
 It is the blade of choice for porcelain, glass, granite, and tile – essentially those materials that are too easily chipped by segmented blades.
 They can be used wet or dry, though it is almost always better to use them wet.

 Wet cutting with a continuous blade not only cools the blade, but it also prolongs blade life by continuously flushing out dirt and debris.
 You get less friction during the cut.
 You also generate less heat, which definitely reduces the life of a diamond blade.